 Lifestyles of the Rich and Famous

-As Mali Lošinj became a popular holiday destination, the Austrian nobility began constructing beautiful villas that can still be seen today.
-Successful sea captains also built their family homes here to enjoy when they weren’t out at sea.
+As Mali Lošinj became a popular holiday destination, the Austrian nobility constructed beautiful villas that can still be seen today.
+Additionally, successful sea captains also built their family homes here to enjoy when they weren’t out at sea.
 The 100-year-old pine forest and the clear waters of Čikat Cove was, and still is, prime real estate for the wealthy.

 In 1999, an antique bronze statue was pulled from the sea bed from off the coast of Lošinj.
 The legend is that around the 1st century, it was thrown overboard during a bad storm as an offering to the Gods.
 The sacrifice was made to prevent the ship from overturning and to ensure safe passage through the Osor channel.

 The statue is truly a treasure!
 It is one of eight famous Greek statues in the Apoxyomenos prototype collection.
-The most famous statue is on display in Vienna which was found in 1896 in Ephesus.
+However, the most famous statue of the collection is on display in Vienna.
+It was discovered in 1896 in Ephesus, an ancient Greek city that is now in present-day Selçuk, Turkey.

 The waters around Mali Losinj are home to a colony of around 180 bottlenose dolphins.
-These beloved creatures are well known in the area and easily identifiable due to their natural markings, scars, and fins.
+The beloved pod is quite famous in the area.
+Furthermore, these particular dolphins are easily identifiable due to their natural markings, scars, and fins.

-Since 1995, the Croatian Researchers and Biologists have worked hard to protect these colonies and create a movement of sustainable tourism.
+Since 1995, Croatian researchers and biologists work to protect these colonies and create a movement of sustainable tourism.
 Those interested in marine life can become involved with local professional researchers.
 For example, visitors can adopt a dolphin or even volunteer at the marine biology field base.

 Bays of Beauty